 When we’re young, our parents can do no wrong.
 They are our whole world and we live only to please them.
 As we get older, that relationship naturally changes and the role our parents occupy in our lives changes as well.
 In most cases, that is a healthy thing.
 However, in some cases, the relationship not only doesn’t change, it becomes progressively more unhealthy.
-Parents can’t let go of adult children.
-To do this, they might perpetually behave like victims, block out a daughter- or son-in-law, blame their children for things that are going wrong in their lives, or they put conditions on the love that they give.
+In these situations in-laws can’t let go of adult children, and they use a variety of tactics to strengthen their grip.
+They might perpetually behave like victims, blame their children for things that are going wrong in their lives, or put conditions on the love that they give.
 If any of these situations seem relatable, then you might be the victim of emotional manipulation.

 Emotional manipulation by parents can lead to devastating consequences for children, leading to low self-esteem, anger, resentment, and shame.
 Ironically, shame and guilt are primary tactics of emotionally manipulative parents, according to experts.
 They lean heavily on guilt as a means of getting their way and will imply that, if their son or daughter (or son-in-law or daughter-in-law) isn’t complying, then it must be a sign that they don’t care.